lizaodawn/IMMARKUS-wiki-clone/t_03-Interface-Overview.md

 Once you finish the above steps, the IMMARKUS interface appears.
-On the left menu bar, the following options become available
+On the left menu bar, the following options become available.
 1.	**Images** is where all the subfolders are stored.
 Clicking on an image opens the annotation mode.
 2.	**Data model** is where you can create or edit data models for annotating images.
 You can also input the metadata.
 3.	**Knowledge graph** is a placeholder for now.
 Here you can access an overview of annotations and their relations in the future.